 Visit the Royal Residences

 It is possible to visit several royal residences when their occupants are elsewhere.
-Perhaps the most fascinating is Clarence House, home to the Prince of Wales.
-Small guided groups will be admitted from August 1-31, 2018 (Wednesdays, Thursdays and Fridays only).
-At nearby Buckingham Palace, the State Rooms will be open from July 21-September 30, 2018.
+Perhaps the most fascinating is Clarence House, home to the Prince of Wales and the Duchess of Cornwall.
+At nearby Buckingham Palace, the State Rooms are generally open from mid-July to September.
 Visitors may also stroll through part of the palace garden.
 Private guided tours are available.

 Classical Music Performances

 The Henry Wood Promenade Concerts — universally known as “The Proms” — are a summer season of classical music.
-This year, from July 13-September 8, more than 100 events are planned, a majority to be held in the Royal Albert Hall (capacity 5,272 people).
+Each year, more than 100 events are staged, a majority being held in the Royal Albert Hall (capacity 5,272 people).
 In addition to those booked in advance, up to 1,400 tickets are sold each evening.
 At any season of the year, London stages chamber music recitals in a number of more intimate venues.
 One of my favorites is Wigmore Hall, a 15-minute walk from either Claridge’s or The Connaught.
 My other favorite setting for chamber music is St. John’s Smith Square, close to the Houses of Parliament.

 Independent Book Shops

 London remains a bookish city, and there are still quite a few surviving independent shops.
 These include John Sandoe in Chelsea and Heywood Hill in Mayfair.
 Also among our favorites is Daunt Books (83 Marylebone High Street, W1U), which contains the finest selection of travel literature I have ever encountered, displayed in a historic shop with long oak galleries, graceful skylights and William Morris prints.

 London’s parks form one of the city’s principal glories.
 Holland Park is centered on the ruins of Holland House, a Jacobean mansion partially destroyed by an incendiary bomb in 1940.
 This now provides a backdrop for a wonderful summer opera festival.
 On warm evenings, I like to stroll over to The Boathouse in Hyde Park to rent a small rowing skiff and scull gently up the Serpentine past the Sackler Gallery to The Long Water in Kensington Gardens.
 The Regent’s Park also has boats for hire on its lake, and is surrounded by the majestic neoclassical Nash terraces.